SerNet/verinice-veo-web-documentation/en/object-model/index.md

 <!-- © 2024 The Project Contributors - see AUTHORS.txt -->
-# Objektmodell
+# Object model

-- verinice stellt Informationen in unterschiedlichen [Domänen](./domains) dar, z.B. für ein ISMS nach ISO 27000 oder ein DSMS nach der DS-GVO.
+- verinice represents information in different [domains](./domains), e.g. for an ISMS according to ISO 27000 or a DSMS according to the GDPR.
-- verinice unterstützt bei Aufbau und Betrieb von Managementsystemen für Informationssicherheit und Datenschutz.
-Im Objektmodell sind dafür [Objekte](./objects) definiert, die gleichzeitig für die verschiedenen Managementsysteme verwendet werden können.
-Es gibt ein Modell, mit dem alle Verfahren und Standards abgebildet werden können.
+- verinice supports the development and operation of management systems for information security and data protection.
+The object model defines [objects](./objects) for this purpose, which can be used simultaneously for the various management systems.
+There is a model with which all procedures and standards can be mapped.
-- Objekte werden je nach Subtyp in spezifischen [Formularen](./forms) dargestellt.
+- Objects are represented in specific [forms](./forms) depending on the subtype.
-- [Kataloge](./catalogs) stellen systemweit Objekte zur Nutzung/Anwendung zur Verfügung.
+- [Catalogs](./catalogs) provide system-wide objects for use/application.
-- [Profile](./profiles) stellen Vorlagen oder Demodaten bereit, die die Arbeit in verinice signifikant vereinfachen.
+- [Profiles](./profiles) provide templates or demo data that significantly simplify work in verinice.